graphery/graphane/README.md

 ## Authors and acknowledgment

-This project is created by Graphery.
+This project is created by Graphane.

 Thanks to collaborators and friends for their support and help.